bridgecrewio/redshirts/README.md

 Include debug logs and command output with your submission.
 Debug logs will contain required troubleshooting information.
 Note that your token will not be included in the log output.

-You can enable debug logs by using the `--log-level debug` argument or by setting the environment variable `LOG_LEVEL=DEBUG`.
+You can enable debug logs by using the `--log-level debug` argument or by setting the environment variable `LOG_LEVEL=debug`.
 Debug logs will be printed to the `stderr` stream, and normal output will be printed to the `stdout` stream.

 # Usage